wassim-devel/better42intraExtension/README.md

 The 42 Intra Tools is focused on making the 42 intranet more user-friendly and efficient.

+- 📊 **Current Features**:
-- 📊 **Current Feature**: At present, the primary feature is an improved visualization of log times, making it easier for you to track your progress and manage your time.
+  - Improved visualization of log times, making it easier for you to track your progress and manage your time.
+  - **New!** Automatic evaluation slot booking system, simplifying the process of reserving evaluation slots and ensuring you never miss an opportunity.

-- 🛠️ **Future Plans**: The goal is to continually add small, meaningful features that enhance various aspects of the intranet.
+- 🛠️ **Future Plans**:
+  The goal is to continually add small, meaningful features that enhance various aspects of the intranet.
 This suite aims to evolve into a comprehensive toolset that makes the 42 intranet better for everyone.

 ## 🗂️ What's Inside?